bufbuild/protovalidate/docs/README.md

 - [Conformance](conformance.md): This document is dedicated to explaining the Conformance tool.
-Learn how to use this tool to ensure all implementations align with `protovalidate`'s rules and constraints effectively.
+Learn how to use this tool to ensure all implementations align with `protovalidate`'s rules and rules effectively.

 - [Migrate][migrate]: If you're planning to migrate your existing project to `protovalidate`, this guide is for you.
 The Migrate tool is designed to help